Turkey's Erdogan wins another term as president, extends rule into 3rd decade

 The people have shown their will "to change an authoritarian government despite all the pressures,” he said.

-Supporters of Erdogan, a divisive populist, were celebrating even before the final results arrived, waving Turkish or ruling party flags, and honking car horns and chanting his name.
+Supporters of Erdogan, a divisive populist, took to the streets to celebrate, waving Turkish or ruling party flags, honking car horns and chanting his name.
 Celebratory gunfire was heard in several Istanbul neighborhoods.

 Erdogan’s government vetoed Sweden’s bid to join NATO and purchased Russian missile-defense systems, which prompted the United States to oust Turkey from a U.S.-led fighter-jet project.
 But Turkey also helped broker a crucial deal that allowed Ukrainian grain shipments and averted a global food crisis.